On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA

+There exist two contrasting approaches for modelling the evolution of droplet-size spectrum \citep[see][for a review]{Grabowski_2020}: Eulerian (fixed-bin) and the Lagrangian (moving-bin, moving-sectional or particle-based).
+Overall, while the Lagrangian methods are the focus of active research and development \citep{Morrison_et_al_2020}, the Eulerian schemes have been predominantly used in large-scale modelling \citep{Khain_et_al_2015}.

-Following \citet{Liu_et_al_1997} and \citet{Morrison_et_al_2018}, the earliest documented study employing Eulerian numerics for condensational growth of a continuous size distribution representing a population of particles is that of \citet{Kovetz_and_Olund_1969} (whereas several earlier works starting with \citet{Howell_1949} utilized the Lagrangian approaches).
-The numerical scheme proposed in \citet[][eq.~(10)]{Kovetz_and_Olund_1969} resembles an upwind algorithm being explicit in time and orienting the finite-difference stencil differently for condensation and evaporation.
+Following \citet{Liu_et_al_1997} and \citet{Morrison_et_al_2018}, the earliest documented study employing the Eulerian numerics for condensational growth of a population of particles is that of \citet{Kovetz_and_Olund_1969}.
+Several earlier works, starting with the seminal study of \citet{Howell_1949}, utilised the Lagrangian approach.
+The numerical scheme proposed in \citet[][eq.~(10)]{Kovetz_and_Olund_1969} resembles an upwind algorithm, being explicit in time and orienting the finite-difference stencil differently for condensation and evaporation.

-Likely one of the first discussions of numerical broadening of the spectrum can be found in \citet{Brown_1980} where the numerical scheme from \citet{Kovetz_and_Olund_1969} was improved in several ways, including sampling of the drop growth rate at the bin boundaries (as is done here).
-Their study also covers quantification of the error of the method by comparisons to analytic solutions.
+An early discussions of numerical broadening of the cloud droplet spectrum can be found in \citet{Brown_1980} where the numerical scheme from \citet{Kovetz_and_Olund_1969} was improved in several ways, including the sampling of the drop growth rate at the bin boundaries (as is done herein). \citet{Brown_1980} also covers quantification of the error of the method by comparisons to analytical solutions.

-In \citet{Tsang_and_Brock_1982}, the authors point out that upwind differencing is not suitable for aerosol growth calculations for its unacceptable numerical diffusion.
-Noteworthy, the study includes considerations of the Kelvin effect of surface tension on the drop growth (not considered herein).
+In \citet{Tsang_and_Brock_1982}, an Eulerian-Lagrangian scheme is considered that combines a method-of-characteristics solution with spline interpolation onto a fixed grid.
+Based on comparison with the Eulerian-Lagrangian scheme, the authors conclude that the upwind differencing is not suitable for aerosol growth calculations due to its unacceptable numerical diffusion.
+Noteworthy, the study includes considerations of the Kelvin effect of surface tension on the drop growth (not considered herein, see discussion of eq.~\ref{eq:drop_growth} below).

-The first mention of application of MPDATA for the problem of condensational growth can be found already in \citet{Smolarkiewicz_1984} where the problem is given as an example where the divergent-flow option of the algorithm may be applicable (see sect.~\ref{sec:dfl} below).
+The first mention of an application of the MPDATA scheme for the problem of condensational growth can be found in \citet{Smolarkiewicz_1984}.
+The problem is given as an example where the divergent-flow option of the algorithm may be applicable (see sect.~\ref{sec:dfl} below).